Carly1269/PortfolioProjects/Google_Ads_Exercise/README.md

 ### Cost Per Campaign Views

 This scatter plot graphs each campaign comparing the Total views on each campaign wit the cost in USD.
-We can see that the graph has a positive correlation.
-The more money is spent on each campaign the more Views are generated for that campaign.
-The data can be filtered by month using the **Cost per Campaign Views** filter
+We can see that the graph has a **positive correlation**.
+The more money is spent on each campaign the more Views are generated for that campaign.The data can be filtered by month using the **Cost per Campaign Views** filter

+### Total Cost per Campaign Product Type

+This Graph compares the Total cost per each Product Type.
+We can see that the **TrueView** Product Type has the largest Cost at **13,308,235** USD.
+The
+Product Type with the least cost is **In-feed-video** with a cost of **481,148** USD.
+We can filter this graph with the **Total Cost Month Filter**

+### Impresions per Campaign

+This helps us vizualize how many impressions each campaign had (How many times an advertisement was displayed).
+We can see the largest impressions was the
+**YT_Adult_Bumpers_Q1'22 PL037374 In Person Teacher** it had a total of **81,886,722** impressions.
+We can filter this vizualization with the **Impressions per Campaign** filter